Baska Voda is a small Croatian tourist destination located 50 kilometres south of Split and 10 kilometres north of

 The church of St. Nicholas was built in neo-Romanesque style.
 Besides being a great architectural achievement, it's also a parish church where you can attend Mass on Sundays if you decide to stay in Baska Voda.

-Two more interesting cultural sights are baroque church of St. Lawrence, and archaeological remains of the Roman fort.
+Two more interesting cultural sights are the baroque church of St. Lawrence and archaeological remains of the Roman fort.

 Baska Voda beaches

 Beaches in the town are really beautiful, as you can see in the photos.
 Most of them are pebble beaches.
 The forest gives a beautiful greenish colour to the sea and also provides shade.